mgmeier/purescript-webgl/README.md

 ~~~

 Although type safety is guaranteed in the purescript world, currently the correctness of your
 types is not checked against the shading language definitions.
+Be careful as unused variables
+in the sahder code will be optimized away and the binding will not be correct then.

 By calling
 ~~~